baatinx/door-pe-backend/README.md

 # DoorPe - A Smart Multiple Services Portal

-DoorPe is a web portal that facilitates access to variety of **on-demand home services at one place**.
-It helps customers to hire trusted professionals for their services as per their convenience in an effective and cost effective manner.
-These services include cleaning, plumbing, carpentry, interior design, wedding photography, yoga training and many more related services.
+DoorPe is a web portal that facilitates access to a variety of **on-demand home services at one place**.
+It helps customers to hire trusted professionals for their services at their convenience in an effective and cost-effective manner.
+These services include cleaning, plumbing, carpentry, interior design, wedding photography, yoga training, and many more related services.

 **Users can access and book a wide range of services through DoorPe**.
 They can book and subsequently track the status of their bookings, see the earlier work done by the service providers, and rate the provider accordingly.

 This platform creates a bridge between professionals and customers.
-In order to access the application, all the stakeholders need to be registered with the application.
-There will be a separate registration links for professional and customers for obtaining the necessary registration.
-After getting necessary registration, the customers can avail a variety of services provided by professional service providers.
-Accordingly services providers can view, accept, and decline the service requests of the customers as per their availability and nature of service requests.
+To access the application, all the stakeholders need to be registered with the application.
+There will be separate registration links for professionals and customers for obtaining the necessary registration.
+After getting the necessary registration, the customers can avail a variety of services provided by professional service providers.
+Accordingly, service providers can view, accept, and decline the service requests of the customers as per their availability and nature of service requests.

 # Goals and Objectives